ameekkhan/ameeqsort/README.md

 Benchmarking
 --------------

-All the benchmarks was on Windows 10 64 bit operating system and the source code was compiled on Eclipse Compiler for Java JDK 1.8
+All the benchmarks was on Windows 10 64 bit operating system and the source code was compiled on Java JDK 1.8

 When I ran all the sorts on the 1024 random integers below are the exection time in nanoseconds.